Announcements

 Syllabus

 Logistics: The instructor for this course is me, Professor Zlatin.
 We meet on Tuesdays and Thursdays from 1:15 - 2:30pm in Estella 1249.
-My office hours are on Mondays from 10 - 11am, Thursdays 2:40 - 4:00pm, and by appointment in Edmunds 223.
+My office hours are on Mondays from 10:30 - 11:30am, Thursdays 2:40 - 4:00pm, and by appointment in Edmunds 223.
 I am happy to talk about the class, CS theory or whatever is on your mind.
 The best way to reach me is by email.
 There will also be a course Slack channel.
+The TAs for the course are Kartika Santoso and Cole Uyematsu.

 Course Description: Did you enjoy your first algorithms course and want to go deeper?
 Then this course is for you!
 We will cover a range of topics which have become fundamental tools in the design of modern algorithms.
 We begin by studying widely applicable network optimization problems.
 We will then go beyond the realm of exact algorithms and learn how to approach problems which are known to be intractable, or for which we only have partial information.
 The class will culminate in a course project.